-Next, avocados have got a whopping 10.5 grams of fiber per cup plus lots of vitamin C, E, and potassium.
+Avocados have got a whopping 10.5 grams of fiber per cup plus lots of vitamin C, E, and potassium.
 And, they’re full of folate.
-Also, the good fats in avocados can help you maintain a healthy weight and even help to defend your body against heart health issues.2
+Also, the good fats in avocados can help you maintain a healthy weight and even help support a healthy heart.2

 Here’s a secret: Some “nuts” are really just seeds.
 Cashews, for instance are seeds and they’re also full of lectins.
 And peanuts are actually legumes.
 Of course, legumes are lectin bombs.
 So you’ve got to stay away from them.

 But real nuts – like walnuts, macadamia nuts, and pistachios – can do great things for your health.
-In fact, nuts can help support better heart health, reduce your chances of gallstones, regulate blood pressure, and protect your system against inflammation.3
+In fact, nuts can help support heart health, a healthy blood pressure, and protect your system against inflammation.3

 And for fun (and better health) Dr. Gundry wants you to eat chocolate every day.
 Indulge in an ounce of extra dark chocolate as an afternoon snack.

 The thing is, chocolate has got antioxidants and flavonoids which have anti-inflammatory properties.4 The real benefit lies in plant-derived cocoa, which is the main ingredient in commercial chocolate.5